midnightntwrk/midnight-architecture/proposals/0015-spread-syntax.md

 * It is a static type error if the spread expressions in a vector creation do not all have vector types.

-* The static type of a vector literal is a vector whose length is the sum of the lengths of all the spread vector types and the number of non-spread elements, and whose element type is the least upper bound of the element types of all the spread vector types and the types of the non-spread elements.
+* The static type of a vector creation is a vector whose length is the sum of the lengths of all the spread vector types and the number of non-spread elements, and whose element type is the least upper bound of the element types of all the spread vector types and the types of the non-spread elements.
 It is a static type error if this least upper bound does not exist or if it is `Void`.

+* Note that it is not generally possible to have a generic-sized vector type spread into a vector creation (unless it is the only *vector-elements*) because the type system does not allow arithmetic on generic sizes.

 ## Evaluation